dotnet/csharplang/proposals/roles.md

 B. roles and extensions with members
 C. roles and extensions that implement interfaces

-The syntax for a roles is as follows:
+The syntax for roles is as follows:

 ```antlr
 type_declaration